This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 How is encopresis treated?

 - Disimpaction is used to remove bowel movement from your child's rectum.
-Your child may be given medicine to swallow, or medicine may be inserted into his rectum.
-These medicines will make him have a bowel movement.
+Your child may be given medicine to swallow, or medicine may be inserted into his or her rectum.
+These medicines will make him or her have a bowel movement.

 - Behavior treatment includes working with a therapist to help your child manage stress or other problems causing encopresis.